There are several options for exporting your data from Strava. We generally recommend exporting the original version of

-If you would like to back up your data or share a file, Strava provides the option to "Export as GPX" from any of your activity pages.
+If you would like to back up your data or share a file, Strava provides the option to export as GPX from any of your activity pages.
 GPX (Global Positioning XML) files record GPS waypoints and any activity that does not contain GPS data will produce an unreadable/empty file.
 GPX files exported from Strava will contain power data recorded with a power meter but not estimated power.

 - Navigate to one of your Activity pages and from the more (ellipses) menu, select "Export GPX".

 - The file will then download to your computer with the file extension ".gpx".
 This file will contain your GPS coordinates, timestamps, and accessory data like heart rate, cadence, and temperature.

 - This file can be downloaded to a Garmin device with route tracking functionality (like a Garmin Edge 800), shared with other users, or kept for your records.
 Many other GPS programs will also accept this file format.